OpenOdin/openodin/README.md

 OpenOdin is a permissioned graph database layered on top of PostgreSQL and SQLite.

-A graph data structure allows for many types of different applicatons and use cases since content most often has some parent relationship to other content.
+A graph data structure allows for many types of different applications and use cases since content most often has some parent relationship to other content.

 For example chat messages (child nodes) inside a chat room (the parent node) is a typical graph data structure.